 During the peak of the migration in the Northern Serengeti, you can really get a sense of how abundant the wildlife can be here – there are few locations in the world, let alone Africa, that can boast such density of land mammals.
 All in all, these six days should be filled with endless opportunities for wildlife photography.

-This morning we enjoy our last drive in the Northern Serengeti.
-Later in the afternoon we take a chartered light aircraft flight back to Kilimanjaro and transfer to our accommodation before departing early the following morning.
+This morning we enjoy a final morning of wildlife watching and photography in the Northern Serengeti.
+Later in the afternoon we take a chartered light aircraft flight back to Kilimanjaro, to connect with onward overnight flights back to the UK.

 Duration and price including flights from/to UK: 18 daysfrom £11,195 pp